gluster/redant/tools/README.md

 -nc if they want the TC suite to run faster as it won't clear the cache files.
 This scenario might come handy wherein a user might want to test out some code changes and see if it passes the sanity checks.

+3. `linting.sh` : A BASH script helps in automating the linting process.
+Multiple flags for flake and lint are provided that gives the user the choice to perform any one or both.
+The path flag leverages the operation as the user can run the script to test the lint for one file or the whole repo.
+Run `tools/linting.sh -h` to know more.